RDS-UDE/eLabFTW-ansible-playbook/roles/webserver/README.md

 This script provides you with a certificate request that you can use to apply for a DFN certificate for your node.

+The file `chain.pem` is the DFN certificate chain available at: https://info.pca.dfn.de/dfn-ca-global-g2/

 Role Variables
 --------------